 Take Upper Belvedere, for example, which hosts the Carlone Contemporary series of small exhibitions that place a newer art object or installation within the glorious historical surrounds of the palace’s Carlone Hall.

-The Hohenbüchlers’ oeuvre spans various media, as evidenced by the objects in the Belvedere collection alone.
+The Hohenbüchlers’ oeuvre spans various media, as evidenced by the objects in the exhibition and the Belvedere collection.

 So you might find a collage among their work, made from photographs and pencil drawings.
-Or glass and wood display cabinets, a small wool and metal installation, stone sculptures like the one pictured above, a watercolour and lacquer painting, a more traditional oil painting, or some other diverse creation.
+Or glass and wood display cabinets, a small wool and metal installation, stone sculptures, a watercolour and lacquer painting, a more traditional oil painting, or some other diverse creation.

 One of their larger works emerged through the ongoing Safety Curtain art project at the famous Vienna State Opera, which sees the entire protective curtain between the stage and auditorium used as a 176m2 canvas.